Ajaydip-Singh/Bloggle-Flask/README.md

 # How to contribute

-1. Clone the repo to a "local" directory (on your computer).
+1. Clone the forked repo to a "local" directory (on your computer).

 ```
 git clone https://github.com/Ajaydip-Singh/Bloggle-Flask.git